structurizr/dsl/docs/getting-started.md

 # Getting started

 The Structurizr DSL provides a way to define a software architecture model as text, using a domain specific language (DSL).
-The [Structurizr CLI](https://github.com/structurizr/cli) (command line interface) provides tooling to parse DSL workspace definitions, upload them to the Structurizr cloud service/on-premises installation, and export diagrams to other formats (e.g. PlantUML and WebSequenceDiagrams).
+The [Structurizr CLI](https://github.com/structurizr/cli) (command line interface) provides tooling to parse DSL workspace definitions, upload them to the Structurizr cloud service/on-premises installation, and export diagrams to other formats (e.g. PlantUML, Mermaid, and WebSequenceDiagrams).

 ## 1. Download the Structurizr CLI